-Basement Renovation in Vancouver
+Basement Renovations in Vancouver

 Vancouver's premier renovation company for kitchens, bathrooms, commercial spaces, and full home remodels.

-About Basement Renovation in Vancouver
+About Basement Renovations in Vancouver

 Metro Vancouver basement renovations — from finishing an unfinished space to a fully legal secondary suite with separate entrance, full kitchen, and ensuite.
 We pull permits, handle fire-separation and egress requirements, coordinate the inspection schedule, and deliver a code-compliant, rentable space.